conkerX/farmn/Readme.md

 If you'd like to contribute to FarmN, please fork this repository and create a new branch for your changes.
 Once you've made your changes, submit a pull request and we'll review it as soon as possible.

-## License

-FarmN is licensed under the [MIT License](https://github.com/conkerX/farmn/blob/main/LICENSE).
-Feel free to use this code however you'd like!

 I hope this is helpful!